A01706702/alligator/README.md

 4. ### temperatura
 	* not implemented yet
 5. ### GPS
-	* Enters location data retrieving routine, enables GNSS, then calls the function TRY_COMMAND to try and get coordinates multiple times
+	* Enters location data retrieving routine, enables GNSS, then calls the function TRY_COMMAND to try and get fix and store location in COORDS, if there was a fix before, but none after, it stores the old coordinates.
-6. ### clear_Buffer
-	* fills an array with zeros using memset
-7. ### print_Buffer
-	* calls lcdSendChar for each char in an array to print on LCD
 8. ### TRY_COMMAND
 	* receives a command and an array to store response, tries a command multiple times and handles specific errors if failed (not implemented yet).
 If command was successful it breaks
 9. ### handle_Response
 	* OK or ERROR handling with switch case.
 Will be changed to dictionary structure for error specific
 10. ### handleErrorCode
 	* different implementation of handle response with struct and error codes array
-11. ### TRYING_GPS
-	* TRY_COMMAND specific to GPS using COORDS buffer
-12. ### RETRY_COMMAND
-	* Different implementation for TRY_COMMAND using recursion
-13. ### toggleValue
-	* Toggles the received int between 0 and 1 using XOR.
-Useful for flags.